Altinn/altinn-studio-docs/content/development/flightRules/_index.md

 This occurs when the loadbalancer could not find any of the services in it's configuration.
 Can be a source of these issues:

+* Some of the kubernetes services are not existing
+* Some of the kubernetes pods are not existing
 * Kubernetes mapping between deployments and services are incorrect.

 ### Loadbalancer is responding with HTTP Error 504 - timeout